Mozilla Location Service

-Mozilla Location Service (MLS) is an open geolocation service which allows devices to find their position by processing their received signals of publicly observable radio transmitters: cellular network antennae (and their Cell IDs), Wi-Fi access points (and their BSSIDs), and Bluetooth beacons.
-The service is provided by Mozilla since 2013.
-The service uses Mozilla's open source software project called Ichnaea.
+Mozilla Location Service (MLS) was an open geolocation service that allowed devices to find their position by processing received signals of publicly observable radio transmitters: cellular network antennae (and their Cell IDs), Wi-Fi access points (and their BSSIDs), and Bluetooth beacons.
+The service was provided by Mozilla from 2013 to 2024.
+The service used Mozilla's open source software project called Ichnaea.

-In February 2019 MLS had collected more than 44.43 million unique cell networks and 1450 million unique WiFi networks (April 2018: 37.7 million UCN and 1145 million UWN, November 2016: 28 million UCN and 757 million UWN, November 2015: 17 million UCN and 427 million UWN).
+In February 2019, MLS had collected more than 44.43 million unique cell networks and 1450 million unique WiFi networks (April 2018: 37.7 million UCN and 1145 million UWN, November 2016: 28 million UCN and 757 million UWN, November 2015: 17 million UCN and 427 million UWN).

+In March 2024, it was announced that MLS would be retired and that functionality will be reduced in stages until the project is archived in July.

 Data collection and processing

 The mobile app Mozilla Stumbler for Android could be used to contribute signals of cellular networks and Wi-Fi access points at the device's GPS position.
-It was available in the Google Play store and F-Droid from November 2014 to February 2021 at which point it was officially retired.
+It was available in the Google Play store and F-Droid from November 2014 to February 2021 after which it was officially retired.
 It was noted that contributions from Firefox for Android users "completely overwhelm[ed] the contributions made by the dedicated Stumbler app."
-Other apps, such as Tower Collector, are also available for the same purpose, although these are limited to collecting cell information.
-There are currently no working software capable of contributing Wi-Fi or Bluetooth information.
+Other apps, such as Tower Collector, were also available for the same purpose, although they were limited to collecting information related to cellular networks, except for NeoStumbler an Android application capable of collecting locations of cell towers, Wi-Fi access points and Bluetooth beacons.

 Firefox for Android had the option to contribute to the service in a similar manner to Stumbler up until Firefox version 68, after which Mozilla performed a major rewrite of the browser, and the option to contribute to MLS was not re-added.

-Mozilla does not collect the SSID name (e.g. "Simpson-family-wifi") from WiFi networks, but does collects the BSSID (which is often the MAC address of the WiFi device).
+Mozilla does not collect the SSID name (e.g. "Simpson-family-wifi") from WiFi networks, but does collect the BSSID (which is often the MAC address of the WiFi device).

 The service is opt-out, meaning it will be enabled on client applications without the user's consent unless disabled.
 Mozilla's client applications do not collect information about WiFi access points whose SSID is hidden or ends with the string "_nomap" (e.g. "Simpson-family-wifi_nomap").